trieloff/fastly-promises/README.md

 - `requestmonitor.edgedurations` for an array of API processing durations (in milliseconds, measured from the edge)
 - `requestmonitor.durations` for an array of request durations (in milliseconds, measured from the client, i.e. including network latency)

-With `requestmonitor.stats` you can get all of that in one object, including minumum, maximum and mean durations for all requests.
+With `requestmonitor.stats` you can get all of that in one object, including minimum, maximum and mean durations for all requests.

 ## Guarding against Rate Limits

 Using the `requestmonitor.remaining` property, you can make sure that you still have sufficient requests before you hit the rate limit.

-When using the `instance.transact` method, you can furthermore provide a minimum for the neccessary available request limit, so that after the inital cloning of the version no additional requests will be made if the API rate limit will be exceeded.
+When using the `instance.transact` method, you can furthermore provide a minimum for the necessary available request limit, so that after the initial cloning of the version no additional requests will be made if the API rate limit will be exceeded.
 This allows you to fail fast in case of rate limit issues.

 ## High-Level Helpers